multiversx/mx-docs/docs/developers/guidelines/react-development.md

   //do stuff
 }
 ```

+### Folder structure
+For folder and file naming we're using the following convention:
+**camelCase for all folders and files, except when it's a React Component or a Module Root Folder**, in which case we're using PascalCase.
+Also, for components' and containers' subcomponents, we create separate folders, even if there is no style file present.
+Each folder that has an exportable component will have an **`index.tsx`** file for ease of import. <br/>
+Each folder that has an exportable file will have an **`index.ts`** file for ease of import.

+###File length convetions:
+- < 100 lines of code - ✅ OK
+- 100 - 200 lines of code - try to split the file into smaller files
+- 200 - 300 lines of code - should be split the file into smaller files
+- > 300 lines of code 🚫 DON'T

+### Naming conventions
+* When naming types, use the suffix **`Type`**.
+This helps us differentiate between types and components.
+When naming component props types, use MyComponentPropsType.
+When naming a type that is not a component, use MyFunctionType.
+When naming return values, use MyFunctionReturnType.

-* **Try to extract at the top of the function all constants** such as strings, numbers, objects, instead of declaring this ad hoc inside the code.
+**Try to extract at the top of the function all constants** such as strings, numbers, objects, instead of declaring this ad hoc inside the code.

 ```jsx
 // 🚫 DON'T